top of page

 Why?

-Because they can be biased against kids from different socioeconomic groups, or from culturally and linguistically diverse backgrounds; as we know, kids from these groups are often over-identified as needing special education and we need to be doing our best to provide assessments that determine the presence or absence of a true disorder -- not just a difference.
+Because they can be biased against kids from different socioeconomic groups, or from culturally and linguistically diverse backgrounds; as we know, kids from these groups are often over-identified as needing special education and we need to do our best to provide assessments that determine the presence or absence of a true disorder -- not just a difference.

 I prefer to assess for Developmental Language Disorder (DLD) or dyslexia (to the extent that I can here in NY State...).
 If students do have DLD and/or dyslexia, their vocabulary will be negatively impacted.
 It's that simple.